neurosymbolic-models/ENFORCER/README.md

+# Update (March 2023)
+Our latest code can be found at https://github.com/kaustubhsridhar/Constrained_Models.

 # Guaranteed Conformance of Neurosymbolic Dynamics Models to Natural Constraints
 This repository contains the code for our paper at https://arxiv.org/abs/2212.01346.